 Unfortunately, overloading the features and options can make a website design much more complicated for users.
 You want to give them the best user experience while on your website, so make it easy for them.
 Give them clear navigation and calls to action so they know what to do.

 7. Accessibility is expensive and difficult, and accessible design is ugly

 Website accessibility is the process of removing barriers so that anyone with a disability, such as hearing or vision impairments, still gets the same access to the content of a website as anyone else.

-8. I don't need to test my site on multiple devices
+8. I don't need to test my Web Design on multiple devices

-Your site is responsive.
+Your website design is responsive.
 That's good enough, right?
 Wrong.

 9. The homepage is your most important page and you should spend most of your time on it

 While your homepage may be your most visited page, all of your internal pages combined will be visited many, many more times and you should focus on all of them.
 Your homepage is usually the first visitors will see, and it's the first impression someone will get of your brand so make it count.
 But don't forget that a content-rich website design is the one that Google (and your prospects) will value most.

 10. Content can come in after designing a website

 You need the content to determine where and how everything is going to be laid out.
 Without it, you will just end up changing website design and layout later in the project.
 So be sure to have the content planned out first.